Climate Protection Potentials of the Digital Transformation

 - Secondly, the use of ICT solutions is associated with national and international shifts in production processes.

-This is exactly where the planned project comes in.
-Borderstep, the Zentrum für Europäische Wirtschaftsforschung GmbH (ZEW) and the practice partner Zweckverband Kommunale Datenverarbeitung Oldenburg (KDO) will jointly analyse the climate protection effects of digitisation on the basis of case studies and macroeconomic considerations.
+This is exactly where the planned project came in.
+Borderstep, the Zentrum für Europäische Wirtschaftsforschung GmbH (ZEW) and the practice partner Zweckverband Kommunale Datenverarbeitung Oldenburg (KDO) have jointly analyzed the climate protection effects of digitisation on the basis of case studies and macroeconomic considerations.

-In addition, the possible contribution of digitisation to climate protection will be determined, taking into account the possible effects of digitisation on changes in demand and relocation of production.
+In addition, the possible contribution of digitisation to climate protection was determined, taking into account the possible effects of digitisation on changes in demand and relocation of production.